commtech/fscc-linux/README.md

 frequency and the clock bits that represent the frequency.
 In the 2.x driver this has been simplified down to just the clock bits.

-### FAQ
-Q: Why are the /dev/fscc* ports not created even though the driver has loaded?
+##### Why are the /dev/fscc* ports not created even though the driver has loaded?

-A: There are a couple of possibilities but you should first check /var/log/messages for any helpful information.
+There are a couple of possibilities but you should first check /var/log/messages for any helpful information.
 If that doesn't help you out then continue reading.

 One possibility is that there is another driver loaded that has claimed our cards.
 For example if your kernel is patched to use our card for asynchronous transmission the linux serial driver has more than likely claimed the card and in turn we won't receive the appropriate 'probe' notifications to load our card.

 Another possibility is that you have accidentally tried insmod'ing with the 'hot_plug' option enabled and your cards are not actually present.
 Double check that your card shows up in the output of 'lspci' and make sure to use hot_plug=0.

-Q: What does poll() and select() base their information on?
+##### What does poll() and select() base their information on?

-A: Whether or not you can read data will be based on if there is at least 1 byte of data available to be read in your current mode of operation.
+Whether or not you can read data will be based on if there is at least 1 byte of data available to be read in your current mode of operation.
 For example, if there is streaming data it will not be considered when in a frame based mode.

 Whether or not you can write data will be based on if you have hit your output memory cap. (see section XI).

-Q: Why does executing a purge without a clock put the card in a broken state?
+##### Why does executing a purge without a clock put the card in a broken state?

-A: When executing a purge on either the transmitter or receiver there is a TRES or RRES (command from the CMDR register) happening behind the scenes.
+When executing a purge on either the transmitter or receiver there is a TRES or RRES (command from the CMDR register) happening behind the scenes.
 If there is no clock available the command will stall until a clock is available.
 This should work in theory but doesn't in practice.
 So whenever you need to execute a purge without a clock, first put it into clock mode 7, execute your purge then return to your other clock mode.

-Q: Why am I receiving the error message 'Couldn't register serial port' when loading the driver.
+##### Why am I receiving the error message 'Couldn't register serial port' when loading the driver.

-A: When loading, the driver will attempt to register the board's UARTs with the built in serial driver.
+When loading, the driver will attempt to register the board's UARTs with the built in serial driver.
 The serial driver statically defines how many UARTs can be registered and will report this error if there isn't enough room.

 There are multiple ways of allowing more available UART room which can be found in section VII.

-Q: Why am I not seeing my card in sysfs?
+##### Why am I not seeing my card in sysfs?

-A: There are a couple possibilities but you should first check what kernel version you are using.
+There are a couple possibilities but you should first check what kernel version you are using.
 Due to the way we register our card with sysfs it won't appear in kernel versions prior to 2.6.25.

 Another possibility is that it is located in a different directory than you are checking.
 Typically fscc/ appears in /sys/class/ but it might appear elsewhere.
 If it isn't in /sys/class/ do a search in /sys/ for our fscc/ directory.